How to manage homeworkers

 - Ask the employee to agree to new terms and conditions of employment before commencing homeworking.

-- Clearly specify the hours of work, and the days that the employee is permitted to work from home.
+- Specify the hours of work, and the days that the employee is permitted to work from home.

-- Set out the equipment that you will provide to the homeworker and ensure that he or she knows how to use it.
+- Set out the equipment that you will provide to the homeworker and ensure that they know how to use it.

 - Agree who will bear any costs arising from the homeworking arrangement.